-If you have trouble connecting with the network, refer to the following:

-- Verify that there is no duplicate IP address on the network by: - Disconnecting the printer from the network. - Using the Ping command to try to communicate with the IP address of the printer. - Connect the printer to the network and ping the printer to verify that there is a connection to the network. - Printing problems may occur if the subnet mask has not been set correctly.
-Verify that the subnet mask is correct either by printing a network configuration page or checking with the network administrator. - A related problem is that the gateway address may be incorrect.
-Verify the gateway address from the network configuration page. - Verify that the printer is configured to accept print jobs from your client system by checking the "Accept IP Jobs From" heading in the IP section on the network configuration page.
+1 Verify that there is no duplicate IP address on the network by:

+- Disconnecting the printer from the network. - Using the Ping command to try to communicate with the IP address of the printer.

+2 Connect the printer to the network and ping the printer to verify that there is a connection to the network.

+Printing problems may occur if the subnet mask has not been set correctly.
+Verify that the subnet mask is correct either by printing a network configuration page or checking with the network administrator.

+A related problem is that the gateway address may be incorrect.
+Verify the gateway address from the network configuration page printed in the previous step.

+• Verify that the printer is configured to accept print jobs from your client system by checking the "Accept IP Jobs From" heading in the IP section on the network configuration page.
 The IP addresses from which jobs are accepted can be set on [Access Control] in Web Image Monitor.